Radar records image of the Moon with the highest resolution

 The moon is not that far from the earth, if you consider the distance of the earth from other planets.
 However, downloading high-resolution images of the Moon's surface from Earth has always been a challenge, even with modern equipment.

-A researchers created a prototype radar system that captured the highest resolution image of the Moon ever taken from Earth.
+A team of researchers created a prototype radar system that captured the highest resolution image of the Moon ever taken from Earth.
 The technology could pave the way for a new observing system that could study planets, moons and asteroids in the Solar System.

 moon club